Cubits11/ghost-protocol/README.md

 ⸻

-Built with ❤️ for emotional sovereignty and AI alignment
+Built with ❤️ for emotional sovereignty and AI alignment.

----

-If you want, I can also **embed example output screenshots** right under the Quickstart so your README visually *proves* it works in under a minute — that’s huge for first impressions.
-Do you want me to do that next?